this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 After my doggo and house got infested I turned to find a chemically safe flea spray.
 I looked into essential oils and they seemed great.
 My only problem is you must know what you are doing or you will hurt your dog.
 Also, all the remedies are super time consuming and require a lot of follow through.
 Two things I don’t have.
 I’m lazy, remember.
 (If you are interested in using essential oils check out my friend Tonya at Raising Your Pets Naturally.
 She is a great resource for this.)
-Luckily, I got a recommendation from a work-mate for an organic flea spray that I could buy on Amazon.
+Luckily, I got a recommendation from a work-mate for a natural flea spray that I could buy on Amazon.
 It smelled great, could be sprayed on all surfaces including myself and dogs, and caused flea-ageddon.
 Victory was mine, in my home.
 I did have to feed my dog a chemical packed, three-month flea pill.
-I have since upgraded to the all-natural flea spray I make myself.

 Diatomaceous Earth, Salt, & Borax vs. The Fleas

-The next year I was a little further down my natural dog lifestyle path and had found that one of my favorite holistic vets had a natural spot-on flea treatment.
+The next year I was a little further down my natural dog lifestyle path and had found that one of my favorite holistic vets has a natural spot-on flea treatment.
 So, I was all in.
 I felt I was making progress towards my holistic dog goals without having to quit my job to maintain it.
 This time it took two swims in the river and one visit to a friend’s house before my dogs got fleas. ( I adopted another dog since last year.)
 This year I was ready to put out an unusual amount of effort and decided to find some more options for my house and dogs.
 I was determined to find a non-toxic home remedy.

 Non-toxic Flea Powders